rubyzero10/Analysis_of_Mass_Media/README.md

 This repository is organized as follows:

-PDF is saved to ‘inputs’, in "literature" as Tanzinia pdf
+PDF is saved to ‘inputs’, in 'literature' as Tanzinia pdf

 Simulation of plan for usable dataset is saved in script ‘scripts/00-simulation.R’.